AriesJ12/Full-fledge-website-first-/setup.md

     - go back to your browser(phpmyadmin)
     - paste all the contents in the query box (click go to execute)

-9. you have now created our database
+9. you have now created our database(yey)

 10. click our database at the right(HOP2eat)